adamSales/drct-tutorial/README.md

 ## Real-Data Examples

-We work through two real-data examples in this workshop - a educational school-level field experiment (AEIS data) and educational A/B tests (ASSISTMENTS).
+We work through two real-data examples in this workshop - a educational school-level field experiment (AEIS data) and educational A/B tests (ASSISTments).

 #### AEIS Data and Synthetic RCT